MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 Get-ManagementRoleAssignment -Role TenantPlacesManagement -GetEffectiveUsers
 ```

-2. You should see the following if you have the right permissions.
+2. You should see the following name and assigned role if you have the right permissions.

    - Name: PlacesAdmin
    - Assigned Role: TenantPlacesManagement